-We're inviting all Lane Cove residents to have a say and make a submission to the NSW Environment Protection Authority (EPA) public consultation on the future use of compost derived from general household waste (red-bin bin waste).
+In late-2019, Lane Cove residents were invited to have their say and make a submission to the NSW Environment Protection Authority (EPA) public consultation on the future use of compost derived from general household waste (red-bin waste).

 On 1 July 2017 a new 'Red Bin' Waste Processing Facility commenced operations at the old Woodlawn Mine site (near Goulburn) to convert general household waste into compost (known as MWOO) suitable for mine site rehabilitation.
 The $100 million facility was delivered by Veolia under a licence granted by the EPA to service five Northern Sydney councils including Lane Cove and Southern Sydney councils, to dramatically increase the diversion of waste from landfill.